iangrunt/iangrunt.github.io/index.md

 title: "Ian's Site"
 ---

-## Tools I like, and even some that I pay for!
+## Tools I like, and even some that I pay for

 ### Grammarly - [grammarly.com](https://grammarly.com)
 I pay $144 a year for Premium and use it every day.
 I primarily use it in Gmail, Notion, Slack, and HubSpot.
 It works well with local clients and web clients.
 I wish Grammarly had native Vim support, and I may have missed something to configure it, so for now, I use Vale as my style-enforcer and then fix up things like tone, grammar, and clarity with the Grammarly web editor.